mmaschenk/jekyll-test/starting.md

 ### 4. Switch off the lights

 Cloud computing can be very cost-effective in certain scenarios, but it can also bite you when used in the wrong way.
+One of the most obvious ways of keeping the costs manageable is simple: switch off stuff.
+Virtual machines that are running in your environment will cost money, unless they are switched off!
+There's ways of scripting the power-management for your machines, and also more sophisticated ways of making sure that costs are only accrued when you are actually calculating.
+Tell us your scenario so we can help you setting this up!